 Introducing Christian Ernsten

-Christian Ernsten is a researcher in heritage studies in the Department of History of the Faculty of Arts and Social Sciences at Maastricht University.
-He is affiliated with the Maastricht Centre for Arts and Culture, Conservation, and Heritage (MACCH).
-In addition, Christian is a lecturer in the Master in Arts and Heritage program.
+My name is Christian Ernsten.
+On 1 April 2018 I joined FASoS as a researcher in heritage studies at the Department of History.
+I’m affiliated with the Maastricht Centre for Arts and Culture, Conservation, and Heritage (MACCH) and I’m lecturing in the Arts and Heritage master.